 The problem with announcing your plans long before commencing an offensive is that the enemy gets a vote too.
 And the enemy has decided to preempt ISAF with an offensive of their own.
 As usual, the attacks are rather spectacular and for a change well coordinated.
 Tactically they will fail.
 The attackers will inflict whatever minimal damage they can with small arms, explosives, and RPG’s and then die in place.
 Afghan security forces have locked down Kabul and no doubt the other sites too and can now afford to take their time clearing out the villains.

-Wind tornados strike with little warning; steel tornados strike with no warning.
+Wind tornadoes strike with little warning; steel tornadoes strike with no warning.
 We were exiting a local bank when the shooting started.
-It was close to us, but you get that around here sometimes.
+It was close to us but you get that around here sometimes.
 A few rounds fired from one weapon is not a reason for alarm and when Haji and I heard that we thought nothing of it.
-As we headed back towards the safe house we were surrounded by frantic armed men, some in uniforms, some not, some carrying M4′s, others sporting AK’s.
+As we headed back towards the safe house we were surrounded by frantic armed men, some in uniforms some not, some carrying M4’s, others sporting AK’s.
 They were the security detail for a senior Afghan official and trying to clear the usual traffic jam in order to get their charge off the street and into a secured location.
-To the perceptive man on the street, frantic high-end Afghan security guards are as sure a sign of heavy winds inbound as a tornado siren in the Midwest.
+To the perceptive man on the street, frantic high-end Afghan security guards are as sure a sign of heavy winds inbound as a tornado siren would be in the Midwest.
 My driver Haji jan (a former Taliban leader who has been with me for 5 years now) looked at me and said, “trouble.”
 I looked back at him and said, “no shit.”
 We both smiled because there was nothing else we could do until the traffic jam cleared up.